Skip to main content

 Check for crawl errors in Google Search Console.
 Google may not be able to fully access and index your website due to crawl problems.
 Fixing these errors will improve your site's chances of appearing in search results.

-Poor SEO Optimization
+Poor SEO Optimisation

 Using an SEO plugin such as Rank Math or Yoast SEO is the first step towards improving SEO.
-These plugins help optimize your title tags, meta descriptions, and headings.
+These plugins help optimise your title tags, meta descriptions, and headings.
 Use relevant keywords in your content that people are searching for.
 Avoid keyword stuffing, as it can negatively affect your rankings.

-Image optimization is an important part of SEO.
+Image optimisation is an important part of SEO.
 To help Google understand what an image represents, use alt text.
 Also, improve internal linking by connecting different pages on your website.
 This improves Google's ability to find and rank your content.

 No Quality Content